mpa92/CS-312-MiniProject-1/README.md

 # CS-312-MiniProject-1

-Repository for the CS-312 Mini Project 1: Blog Web Application

 A simple blog web application built with Node.js, Express.js, and EJS.
 This application allows users to create, view, edit, and delete blog posts without requiring a database.

 ## Features